weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 );
 ```

-2. Add the card collection to your app EntityPage.tsx
+2. Add a page to your app EntityPage.tsx

 ```tsx
 // In packages/app/src/components/catalog/EntityPage.tsx